 You will learn through a combination of on- and off-the-job training.
 You will attend college on a day release basis during term time and spend the rest of your time earning and learning in the workplace.
 You will be assessed on a continuous basis through a combination of knowledge and practical assessment activities, including assessment of activities in the workplace.

-The Apprenticeship has a minimum duration of 18 months unless you are aged 19 or older and have undertaken relevant prior learning The typical duration for a new entrant to the industry is 24 months.
+The Apprenticeship has a minimum duration of 18 months.
+The typical duration for a new entrant to the industry is 24 months.

 Apprenticeships are open to candidates of all ages above 16 years.
 If you are aged 19 or older, your employer will be required to co-fund the apprenticeship.

 Our School Leaver open events are held each October, November, March and June.
 For specific dates and times please see the events section of our website or telephone 023 8091 1299.

 Apply by clicking on the APPLY NOW link on this page.
 Alternatively, you can apply by completing an application form from our printed prospectus or through our Information, Advice and Guidance team by telephone 023 8091 1299 or via email at firstname.lastname@example.org.

 *Fees will apply if you are over 18.
 You may be eligible for fee support or a loan.
 To find out an accurate cost, based on your individual circumstances, please contact our Information, Advice and Guidance team.

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.